Palm Desert Truck Accident Lawyer

 Driving on highways in California, such as the 10, 111 or 74 in Palm Desert, typically means driving alongside 18-wheelers and semi trucks.
 It can be stressful knowing you’re sharing the road with such large, heavy vehicles which can do so much damage in an accident.
 Unfortunately, accidents involving these trucks do happen and they lead to thousands of injured and killed Americans every year.
-Nadrich & Cohen, LLP will stop at nothing to obtain the compensation that Palm Desert truck accident victims deserve for their injuries.
+Nadrich & Cohen Accident Injury Lawyers will stop at nothing to obtain the compensation that Palm Desert truck accident victims deserve for their injuries.

 Call us now at (760) 860-1001 if you or a loved one was injured or killed in a truck accident in Palm Desert.
 Our services will be free unless and until we obtain a financial recovery for your medical bills, lost wages, damaged vehicle and more.